 L5 / IC4 · 5–8 years

-Senior Sales Engineer interviews probe a different signal than mid-level.
-The question isn't whether you can run a deal cycle — it's whether you've shaped strategy on enterprise accounts at $1M+ ACV and influenced the field organisation around you.
+If you're going for Senior Sales Engineer, the interview probes a different signal than mid-level.
+The question isn't whether you can run a deal cycle, it's whether you've shaped strategy on enterprise accounts at $1M+ ACV and influenced the field organisation around you.

 Expect a deeper deal deep-dive (60-min walk-through of a strategic deal you ran), a more open-ended customer scenario (no clear right answer, you're being graded on how you scope), and a cross-functional round with product or engineering leadership.
 Some loops add a stretch goal: present a product strategy or competitive POV from outside your current employer.